isomerpages/nlb-mobile-guide/spotlight/pandemics/2020-04-13-viruses-the-spanish-flu.md

 The Spanish Flu circled the globe at a breakneck speed due to massive wartime troop movements during World War I.[^4] It spread swiftly across the world from the U.S. and Europe to Asia, Australia and even the remote Pacific Islands.[^5] Within a year, nearly one third of the world's population (1.8 billion in 1918) were infected and an estimated 50 to 100 million had succumbed to the disease.[^6]

 The Spanish Flu was caused by an influenza A virus known as H1N1.
 As with most strains of influenza, it was contagious, spreading easily through the coughs and/or sneezes of infected persons.
-In parts of the United States for example, measures such as quarantine, the wearing of masks and closure of public places like schools, were put in place to help slow down transmission.[^7] In Singapore, the government instituted a series of preventive measures.
+In parts of the United States for example, measures such as quarantine, the wearing of masks and closure of public places like schools, were put in place to help slow down transmission.[^7] In Singapore, the colonial government instituted a series of preventive measures.
 For example, infected persons were advised to isolate themselves and seek treatment and public premises were disinfected daily.[^8]

 An unusual feature of the Spanish Flu was the high mortality in healthy adults.
 The elderly were less susceptible as they had survived a similar but less virulent strain of the flu in the 1830s.[^9]